thebgacademy/goat/README.md

 2. Understand the different indexes on GoaT (taxon and assembly) and how to query associated metadata
 3. Have experience performing simple and complex queries using GoaT Web Interface to retrieve list of taxa and/or assemblies

-**Sessions 2-3: Querying sequencing projects on GoaT Web** By the end of this session you will:
+**GoaT-EBP: Querying sequencing projects on GoaT Web**

+By the end of this session you will:

 1. Explore Sequencing project pages and reports on GoaT UI
-4. Have experience viewing sequencing status and target lists for Earth Biogenome Projects
+2. Have experience viewing sequencing status and target lists for Earth Biogenome Projects
-5. Create and share reports for taxon and assembly metadata
+3. Create and share reports for taxon and assembly metadata

+    This session will have 2 instances with same content

 ## Prerequisites